Charlie Davies: Senior

 He made his debut for the senior national team on June 2, 2007, as a substitute in a 4–1 friendly victory over China in San Jose, California.
 Later that summer he was a part of the squad that took part in the 2007 Copa América in Venezuela.
 On October 15, 2008, he scored his first national team goal in a 2–1 loss to Trinidad and Tobago during the third round of CONCACAF qualifying for the 2010 FIFA World Cup.
 He added his second national team goal against Egypt in the final group stage game of the 2009 Confederations Cup.
 In the following game against Spain, Davies was involved in his strike partner Jozy Altidore's opening goal.
 On August 12, 2009, Davies scored the opening goal in a 2–1 loss to Mexico in Mexico City, becoming only the fourth American to score against Mexico in the Azteca Stadium.

 Davies was left off the U.S. roster for the 2010 FIFA World Cup after he was not cleared medically by his French club team, Sochaux.
+Davies had sustained serious injuries in an October 2009 automobile crash.

-Personal life and health problems
+Personal life

 Automobile crash

 On October 13, 2009, Davies, who was in Washington, D.C. for a World Cup Qualifier game against Costa Rica, was a passenger in an SUV that went out of control on the George Washington Parkway and struck a metal railing at about 3:15 a.m., tearing the vehicle in half.
-The crash shut down the George Washington Parkway until 8:15 a.m. that morning.
 The crash killed a 22-year-old woman who was in the car with Davies, while Davies himself suffered a lacerated bladder, fractured right tibia and femur, a fractured elbow, multiple facial fractures, and bleeding on the brain.
 In an interview with ESPN's Jeremy Schaap on December 4, Davies said that he expected to be running by March and would be fit to play at the World Cup.
 On January 25, 2010, ESPNsoccernet reported Davies was jogging and hoped to return to Sochaux by April.
 Davies returned to France to complete his rehabilitation with his club on February 17, 2010, with plans to commence full team training within a month.
 He resumed light training with the club on March 22.
 On May 11, it was announced by coach Bob Bradley that Davies would not be on the preliminary national team roster for the 2010 FIFA World Cup, as Sochaux had not cleared him medically.

 Two years after the crash Davies filed a $20 million lawsuit against Das Enterprises, which operates the Shadow Room, and Red Bull North America, which hosted the private event at which alcohol was served.
 The parents of the woman killed in the crash also filed suit against the nightclub owner and Red Bull in U.S. District Court in Alexandria, Virginia.
+Davies reached an undisclosed settlement in October 2012.